sebk/GoogleDirections/README.md

 GoogleDirections
 ================

-Example for requesting direction infos with Google Services
+Simpel example for requesting direction infos with Google Services

+Use of [AFNetworking](https://github.com/AFNetworking/AFNetworking) for requests.